*2022 edition numbers

 - Efficient networkingTalks about the evolution of the industry

-- Le Before is accessible to all Les Assises’ partners whatever their participation package
+- Le Before is accessible to all the partners of the Conference whatever their participation package

-- 4 participation offers for partners: 100% Networking and speaking opportunity for one or two member(s)
+- 2 participation offers for partners: 100% Networking or Speaking, for one or two people

-- Partners’ collaborator(s) can participate to one of the 5 commissions as well as the Meet-up if registered
+- The "partner" have the possibility to participate in one of the five commissions as well as in the Meet-up on registration

-150 end-users: CISOs, CIOs and other IT decision-makers.
+Le Before gathers 150 cybersecurity experts: 120 end-users: CISOs, CIOs and other IT decision-makers.

-Number of guests at Le Before are very limited, please contact Lucile Seroussi if you wish to participate.
-Your request will be considered according to your profile, the number of registered participant per sector and the places available
+Number of guests at Le Before are very limited, please contact the visitor team if you wish to participate.
+Your request will be considered according to your profile, the number of registered participant per sector and the places available.

 An intense day of high-level content: roundtables, commissions by sector and meetups.